Acacia imitans: Description

 The low dense spreading shrub typically grows to a height of 0.2 to 1.0 m and to a width of 2.0 m and forms a dense canopy.
 It has smooth, linear, glabrous grey branchlets.
 Like most species of Acacia it has phyllodes rather than true leaves.
 The small asymmetric phyllodes have a sharp upturned point.
 It blooms from August to September and produces yellow flowers.
 The simple inflorescences with obloid to shortly cylindrical flower-heads with bright yellow flowers.
 The heads have a length of 6 to 8 mm and a diameter of 4 to 5 mm.

 Distribution

 It is native to a very small area around Yalgoo in the Wheatbelt region of Western Australia where it is often situated on rocky hills and grows in rocky red loamy soils as a part of tall shrubland communities.
 It is known from six subpopulations around in the area around Mount Singleton that is situated about 300 km north east of Perth, four of these subpopulations are found about Ningham Station and two at Mount Gibson Station.
-The total population is estimated at around 550 mature plants.
+The total population is estimated at 550 mature plants.